strokorb/strokorb.github.io/_pages/teaching.md

 - 2018 Fellow of the HEA (Advance HE, D2)
 - 2017 Baden-Wuerttemberg-Certificate (successful completion of a program in higher education pedagogy)

+**Nominated**

+- 2024 in Cardiff University’s Celebrating Excellence Awards (jointly with Ana Ros Camacho) for *Exceptional Enhancement of the Student Learning Experience*
+- 2024 in Cardiff University’s Enriching Student Life Awards for *Most Impactful and Outstanding Use of Assessment as Learning*

 **Teaching initiatives**

 - Initiator and Organiser of TEASER - TEAching-Supervision-Edi-foRum at Cardiff's School of Mathematics (jointly with Ana Ros Camacho)